Rapid Antigen Testing

 3. Household Contacts and/or symptomatic: Government-supplied RATs

-On 3 March the Government announced that free RATs are now available to members of the public who are Household Contacts of a positive case and/or have Covid-19 symptoms.
+Free RATs are available to members of the public who are Household Contacts of a positive case and/or have Covid-19 symptoms.
 You can take part in this scheme by submitting your details on the Ministry of Health's Request a RAT page or by calling 0800 222 478 and selecting option 3.